jameskolwolf1/Whack-A-Prof/specs/Specification.md

 ---
 ### **2.1: Product Perspective** <a name="Product-Perspective"></a>

+This product is a new “Whack- A-Mole” inspired game where the functions are the same but the settings are altered.
+Instead of moles, the user will interact with school faculty and students to accumulate or depress points.
+The following are features included with the web game:

+- Cross Platform Support: The game is supported by most of the popular web browsers that can be downloaded in most operating systems

+- Number of users who can be on the website: While an exact number can not be given a sizeable amount of users can go on the website at the same time to play the game

+- Storing Scores of User: The website will be utilizing the user's local storage in order to keep track of their individual scores

 ### **2.2: Product Functions** <a name="Product-Functions"></a>

 The product must provide, at a minimum, the following functions to the users within this SRS document.